QuantEcon/lecture-jax/lectures/inventory_ssd.md

 nb_time = time.time() - in_time
 ```

-Verify that numba and JAX converges to the same solution.
+Verify that numba and JAX converge to the same solution.

 ```{code-cell} ipython3
 np.allclose(v_star_numba, v_star)